jensarps/farbs/README.md

 farbs.publish('/Checkbox/change', ['checkbox', this.domNode.checked]);
 ```

-`publish()` takes two arguments: first, the topic to be published, and second the data payload (optional).
+`publish()` takes two arguments: first, the topic to be published, and second, the data payload (optional).

 Subscribing to a topic works like this: